 The nationally ranked and accredited programs of the School of Education have been the springboard to outstanding careers in numerous fields.
 At UAlbany, students participate in a community of scholarship with a legacy of enhancing education in New York State and the nation, and which today is fulfilling a commitment to serve the 21st Century need of educators around the world.

-The School’s renowned research faculty challenges and motivates as it explores profound change in educational theory, learning and human development.
-Students also benefit from the University’s strategic location in New York’s Capital Region and Tech Valley.
-It offers valuable opportunities for internships as well as inquiry into and implementation of researched-based solutions for schools and communities.
+The School’s renowned research faculty explores profound change in teaching and learning, literacy, international educational policy, educational technology, mental health counseling and human development.
+The University’s strategic location in New York’s Capital Region and Tech Valley offers valuable opportunities for internships as well as inquiry into and implementation of researched-based solutions for schools and communities.